spglib/spglib/doc/api.rst

 **New in version 1.9.5**

+**Be careful.
+These are not thread safe, i.e., only safely usable when calling one spglib function per process.**

-These methods may be used to see why spglib failed though error handling in spglib is not very sophisticated.
+These functions is used to see roughly why spglib failed.

 ::